bassanilab/NewAnce/README.md

 -minPH,--minPsm4Histo <arg>        Minimal number of psms to calculate local FDR in histogram (default value: 100000).

 Minimal number of psms to calculate local lFDR in a histogram.
-If less data points are available, the lFDR estimate is considered unreliable and a precalculated default histogram is used instead.
-The user can also import his/her own default histograms (see -readH option).
+If less data points are available, the lFDR estimate is considered unreliable and a precalculated default histogram is used instead for charge 1-3.
+For charge states higher than 3 the default histogram for charge 3 is used.
+The default histograms were obtained with immunopeptidomics MS/MS spectra in an OrbiTrap at a resolution of 15'000.
+For other MS/MS acquistion methods, the user can  import his/her own default histograms (see -readH option).
 ```

 ```